 On iOS 14, that built-in action will ask for app tracking consent using the AppTrackingTransparency framework.
 If users have already been asked and refused to consent, it will open the app's settings where tracking can be enabled.

 That built-in action doesn't have any effects on iOS 13 and earlier, or if tracking has been disabled by the user at the device level.
-Your application needs to have a 'NSUserTrackingUsageDescription' key in its Info.plist or else iOS will crash it.
+Your application needs to have an 'NSUserTrackingUsageDescription' key in its Info.plist or else iOS will crash it.
 You will find more information on built-in actions here.

 Tracking ATT authorization status

-In order to target specifically users who didn't allow app tracking yet for your app, excluding users who disabled it system-wide, you will need to send the ATT authorisation status to Batch via a custom attribute.
+In order to target specific users who didn't allow app tracking yet for your app, excluding users who disabled it system-wide, you will need to send the ATT authorisation status to Batch via a custom attribute.